Select Page

 5. The Fall of the Berlin Wall

-As the Cold War started to wane in the late 1980s, the people of East Germany and the Soviet Union demanded change.
-Mass protests and diplomatic negotiations eventually led to the opening of the Berlin Wall on November 9, 1989.
+As the Cold War dwindled in 1989 people from East Germany and the Soviet Union demanded better circumstances.
+People took to the street and the nation’s leaders negotiated until the Berlin Wall opened on November 9, 1989.

 6. Conclusion